OcaJoy/AIConfigurableAntenna/README.md

 ## Getting Started

-To run this program, the following software may are needed:
+To run this program, the following software are needed:

 - [Python](https://www.python.org/downloads/)